These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 Why You Will Love This Recipe

-- These chewy cookies are the perfect combination of sweet and salty.
+- These chewy cookies are the perfect combination of sweet and salty and are so easy to make.

 Why Are These Cookies Nicknamed Sumbitch Cookies?